BubbleJoe-BrownU/BubbleJoe-BrownU.github.io/_pages/about.md

 Previously, in 2022, I received my bachelor's degree with honors at <a href='http://ckc.zju.edu.cn/ckcen/wbout/list.htm'>Cho Kochen Honors College</a>, Zhejiang University.
 I also got a mini-minor certificate in computer science during 2021 - 2022.

-I am a loyal fan of Ubisoft's [Assassin's Creed](https://en.wikipedia.org/wiki/Assassin%27s_Creed) franchise.
-Take a leap of faith to the unknown!

 Email: jiayu_zheng (at) brown.edu

 To learn more about me, please check my <a href='https://bubblejoe-brownu.github.io/materials/jiayu_zheng_resume.pdf'>CV</a>.